siddharthsaini/piano/README.md

-# Piano - ITC15 Lab
+# Piano (Web) - ITC15 Lab

-Piano made with Flutter for Web using Dart, Javascript and Tone.js for Multimedia and Applications Lab (ITC15).
+Piano made with **Flutter for Web using Dart, Javascript and Tone.js** for Multimedia and Applications Lab (ITC15).

+## Live Version can be found here: www.siddharthsaini.tech/piano

 Screenshot: